benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/dev-tools/kunit/start.rst

 followed by a list of tests that are run.
 All of them should be passing.

 .. note::
-   Because it is building a lot of sources for the first time, the ``Building kunit kernel`` step may take a while.
+	Because it is building a lot of sources for the first time, the ``Building KUnit kernel`` step may take a while.

 Writing your first test
 =======================